 In a headless architecture, the front-end and back-end are separated.
 It allows changes to be made in the application’s front-end without interrupting the back-end.

 In authentic eCommerce microservices-based architecture, each functionality is decoupled from one another, not just the front-end and the back-end.

 Microservices can help address rapid changes in user behavior and the business environment.
 Within microservice approaches, complex structures transform into small self-sufficient, and maintenance-free services.

-Reasons for the move to microservices and headless systems
+Reasons for the move to microservices and headless systems for eCommerce businesses

 Given this issue with monolithic systems, it is no wonder enterprise companies began to seek out alternatives.
 Microservice architecture offers flexible solutions based on client needs and market demand.
 A loosely coupled microservice architecture can have several advantages for development or for end customers.

 You can choose to implement services, e-commerce functionality or user interface that focus on your specific need rather than relying on a single system (as it happens in „all in one platforms”).